pglen/pyvserv/README.md

     PATH=$PATH:~/.local/bin

-This workaround is not needed if one installs a python virtual environment.
+This workaround is not needed if one installs pyvserv in a virtual environment.

     python3 -m venv pip_pyvserv
     cd pip_pyvserv